sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/use-assets-to-install-plugins.md

 ---
-title: "Install plugins with assets"
+title: "Use assets to install plugins"
-linkTitle: "Install Plugins with Assets"
+linkTitle: "Use Assets to Install Plugins"
 description: "Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
 You can use assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows.
 Read the guide to get started using assets."
-weight: 110
+weight: 140
 version: "6.0"
 product: "Sensu Go"
 platformContent: False